Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Introduction

 The remainder of the article is organized as follows.
-The general model and notation is described in Section \ref{sec:context}.
-In Section \ref{sec:InitRes}, we provide some limit behaviors, which are essential for developing the limit theory presented in following sections.
+The regressor process $x_k$ is described in Section \ref{sec:context}.
+In Section \ref{sec:InitRes}, we provide some initial results that are suitable for developing the limit theory presented in the following sections.
 In Section \ref{sec:Reg}, we introduce nonlinear cointegrating regression models under the assumption that the regressor process involves strongly tempered shocks.
-We develop a consistent estimator of the regression function and establish its limit distribution.
-In Section \ref{sec:Test}, we present a test for parametric forms of the regression function, show that it is based on a pivotal quantity, and consider its power under local alternatives.
-Section \ref{sec:Simulation} contains the results of simulation studies for the regression function and proposed test statistic.
-Section \ref{sec:Application} contains an empirical example, where the fractional differencing parameter is greater than $1/2$.
-Section \ref{sec:Conclusion} contains concluding remarks and mentions possible directions for future work.
-The proofs of all technical results are contained in the Appendix.
+We establish the limit distribution of the estimator of the regression function.